Nitrogen Fixers – What They Are and Tips to Get Started

 But this often results in excess nitrogen being washed into our rivers and lakes, and eventually out into the ocean.
 This excess nitrogen is causing widespread harm to wildlife, and is endangering public health.

-Luckily, there is a simple way to work with nature to add nitrogen to your soils to help your plants.
+Luckily, there are some excellent ways to work with nature to add nitrogen to your soils, and one of them is very simple.

 Plant nitrogen fixers!